 I found nothing in citation (of which the reviewer is a coauthor) where the rodent study researchers even attempted to directly reverse the epigenetic changes!
 The researchers under his guidance simply asserted:

 The reviewer also implied that humans respond just like lab rats and can be treated as such.
 Notice that the above graphic conflated rodent and human behaviors.
-Further examples of this inappropriate merger of behaviors are in the Conclusion section.
+Further examples of this inappropriate rodent / human merger of behaviors are in the Conclusion section.

-What may be a more promising research approach to human treatments of the epigenetic effects of stress now that it’s 2017?
-I pointed out in The current paradigm of child abuse limits pre-childhood causal research:
+What may be a more promising research approach to human treatments of the epigenetic effects of stress?
+As pointed out in The current paradigm of child abuse limits pre-childhood causal research:

 Aren’t people interested in human treatments of originating causes so that their various symptoms don’t keep bubbling up?
 Why wouldn’t research paradigms be aligned accordingly?”